zhikaiong2001/tp/docs/UserGuide.md

 Conversely, if an interview is deleted, the respective status is automatically removed from the interviewer's status stack.

-### Adding a Remark to an Applicant/Interviewer:
+### Adding a Remark to a Person:

-Once you have applicants/interviewers in Tether, wouldn't it be nice to annotate your applicants/interviewers with helpful remarks?
+Once you have Persons in Tether, wouldn't it be nice to annotate them with helpful remarks?

-Simply execute `remark INDEX r/REMARK` where INDEX is the serial number of the applicant/interviewer in the list and the REMARK will appear under the respective applicant/interviewer.
+Simply execute `remark INDEX r/REMARK` where INDEX is the serial number of the person in the list and the REMARK will appear under the respective person.

 **Example Usage**

 * `remark 1 r/Confident` would add the
-"Confident" remark to the applicant/interviewer at number 1.
+_Confident_ remark to the person at number 1.

 **Parameter Constraints**
 * The INDEX of the person to be removed has to be within the bounds of the number of people currently in the list.
-I.e. executing `remark -2 r/Confident` when there can't be a negative amount of people, or `remark 100 r/Confident` when there's only 20 people, will both lead to errors.
+For example, executing `remark -2 r/Confident` when there can't be a negative amount of people, or `remark 100 r/Confident` when there's only 20 people, will both lead to errors.

 **Notes**
 * If you only execute `remark INDEX` without any parameters, at all the remark of the person at that index will be removed.